-If you are in receipt of Tax Credits already, you may also be able to claim Child Tax Credit for children who live with you.
-You might also be able to claim Council Tax Reduction to help with the council tax.
+If you are in receipt of Tax Credits already, you may be able to claim or continue claiming Child Tax Credit for children who live with you.
+Any Working Tax Credit you got which depended on your working hours will stop four weeks after your job finishes.

-The age when you can claim Pension Credit is the age a woman can receive her state pension (even if you are not a woman).
-This depends on your date of birth.
-You can find out when you (or a woman of your age) would reach state pension age by looking on the State Pension age calculator on the GOV.UK website.
+State pension age depends on your date of birth.
+You can find out when you would reach state pension age by looking on the State Pension age calculator on the GOV.UK website.